-A London-based school friend booked a yacht and skipper on The Yacht Week back in February and slowly filled up the nine spaces with friends and friends-of-friends.
-In the end as well as knowing Hana, her boyfriend Brad and her sister Kara, my former flatmate Renee was also on board.
+A London-based school friend booked a yacht and skipper on The Yacht Week Greece back in February and slowly filled up the nine spaces with friends and friends-of-friends.

 After months of excitement we finally arrived on a Saturday we met Richard, our skipper from Sweden and boarded the ‘Galene’ for the first time at Lavrio Marina.
 We stayed in the port the first night (despite prior communications saying we’d sail that afternoon) and went to Aqua Bar.
 It was a far bigger night than anticipated and shots kept arriving courtesy of fellow sailors.

 We were the first kiwi boat of the summer.
 Other crews were from the USA, Canada, Spain, Netherlands, Ireland and the UAE.

-Our first stop on Sunday (and perhaps my favourite) was Poros.
+Our first stop on the Yacht Week Greece (and perhaps my favourite) was Poros.
 We went for a walk and had pistachio ice cream and browsed the shops.
 Later we caught water taxi to ‘Love Bay’ for a swim at the beach before returning to where we’d docked for a Greek dinner at a local restaurant.
 Greek Salads, Calamari and Honey coated fried feta quickly became food staples for our trip.
 Most of our boat was still hung over from the night before so few of us stayed out late.

 At Ermioni, our second port we spent a lot of the afternoon jumping off the boat and attended a ‘day party’ (it started at 5.30pm) with table service.
 We got a bottle of Vodka and made a punch and (those of us still standing at 9pm) ate an amazing meal at a local restaurant.